 For further information about the Council's procurement processes please contact the Procurement Manager on 01856873535.

-All approved contractors on the Orkney Islands Council's list may apply directly for inclusion on works less then £2,000,000.
-Contractors not previously approved will not be permitted to tender, but can apply for inclusion on the list at any time.
+All approved contractors may apply directly to Orkney Islands Council's for inclusion on tender lists where the value of the proposed works is less than £2,000,000.
+Contractors who are not approved will not be invited to tender, but can apply for inclusion onto the list at any time.